 I find that most who are looking to retire are successful in adapting to a new country and a new life, have traveled a lot in their life or have lived in different countries and when they go back where they came from, they cannot adjust to that lifestyle anymore.
-But they will adjust to yet another lifestyle, culture and other challenges.
+But they will adjust to yet another lifestyle, culture, and other challenges.

 A small country and great people

 Now, having explained all that, you have to understand that Costa Rica has about 4 million registered inhabitants.
-We have, just like in the US, a lot of illegals a and perpetual tourists living in Costa Rica.
+We have, just like in the US, a lot of illegals and perpetual tourists living in Costa Rica.

 Therefore, you can compare Costa Rica with any large city in the United States, like Los Angeles or Chicago.
 There are no real numbers available as the last census was done in the year 2,000.
 So we can’t even figure out how many people have moved to Costa Rica over the past 5 years.

 So, when we speak about the real estate boom in Costa Rica, I could have been 3,000 or 50,000 people who have moved here.
-There are no up to date numbers available.
+There are no up-to-date numbers available.

 Also, Costa Rica is smaller than the State of West Virginia.
 I think this explanation was necessary, so you’d have a better understanding of what we’re talking about here.

-Reasons to retire to Costa Rica
+Reasons to Retire to Costa Rica

 Why have all these people moved to Costa Rica?
 These are some of the reasons: